Sorsogon

 Sorsogon, officially the Province of Sorsogon (Bikol: Probinsya kan Sorsogon; Waray: Probinsya han Sorsogon; Lalawigan ng Sorsogon), is a province in the Philippines located in the Bicol Region.
-It is the southernmost province in Luzon and is subdivided into fourteen municipalities (towns) and one city.
-Its capital is Sorsogon City (formerly the towns of Sorsogon and Bacon) and borders the province of Albay to the north.
+It is the southernmost province in the island of Luzon and is subdivided into fourteen municipalities (towns) and one city.
+Its capital (and largest city) is Sorsogon City (formerly the towns of Sorsogon and Bacon) and borders the province of Albay to the north.

 Sorsogon is at the tip of the Bicol Peninsula and faces the island of Samar to the southeast across the San Bernardino Strait and Ticao Island to the southwest.
 Sorsoganons is how the people of Sorsogon call themselves.

 History

+Spanish colonial era

 In 1570 two Augustinian friars, Alonzon Jiménez and Juan Orta, accompanied by a certain captain, Enrique de Guzmán, reached Hibalong, a small fishing village near the mouth of Ginangra River, and planted the cross and erected the first chapel in Luzon.
 It was from this village that Ibalong, referring to the whole region, came to be.
 Moving inland with a northwesterly direction they passed by the territory now known as Pilar, before they reached Camalig, Albay.
 The establishment of the Abucay-Catamlangan Mission later was ample proof of this.
-The early towns established here were: Gibalon in 1570 (now sitio of Magallanes); Casiguran – 1600; Bulusan – 1631; Pilar – 1635; Donsol – 1668; Bacon – 1764; Gubat, Sorsogon, Juban and Matnog – 1800; Bulan – 1801; Castilla – 1827; Magallanes – 1860; Sorsogon – 1866 and Irosin – 1880.
-The province was eventually separated from Albay on October 17, 1894 and adopted the name Sorsogon.
+The early towns established here were: Gibalon in 1570 (now sitio of Magallanes); Casiguran – 1600; Bulusan – 1631; Pilar – 1635; Donsol – 1668; Bacon - 1754; Gubat - 1764; Juban and Matnog – 1800; Bulan – 1801; Castilla – 1827; Magallanes – 1860; Barcelona – 1866 and Irosin – 1880.
+The province was eventually separated from Albay on October 17, 1894, and adopted the name Sorsogon.
 The town of Sorsogon was also selected as its capital.

+American colonial era

-On the 1935 Philippine Constitutional convention, Sorsogon had its own delegates.
+At the 1935 Philippine Constitutional Convention, Sorsogon had its own delegates.
 They were Adolfo Grafilo, Francisco Arellano, José S. Reyes, and Mario Gaurino.